The Sun Archive

 “…use their inner forces and capacities — their forces and capacities of spiritual perception — they will be able, by applying them, to penetrate into the Mysteries of life, into what is concealed within the spiritual worlds behind the world of the senses.”

-Little studies and books like this one have been very important on my journey in terms of locating authors and references.
-Perhaps that is the real value of this study.
+During the course of my life, little studies and books like this one have been very important on my journey in terms of locating authors and references.
 Many of the spiritual works that are written by genuine authors, who are rarely on best-seller lists, are revealing and insightful.
 I have cited several helpful works, but certainly not all, in this book.
 Most of the direct references in this work come by way of Dr. Steiner and were written or lectured upon more than a century ago but this does not mean that they are outdated.
 It is important to note that as someone who fully embraces the idea of freedom, I do not expect anyone to blindly accept the ideas, observations, and perspectives contained herein.
 Reincarnation and karma are serious principles that must be undertaken with a reverent and serious mind.
 As Rudolf Steiner stated:

 “…it is quite useless today to dabble superficially in the idea of repeated earthly lives and merely take it as a theory.
 It must be applied to life in a concrete way, although this is still far from people’s liking.
 At the bottom of their hearts, they are afraid to know and face their inner-being and make no attempt to see in actual life any concrete expression of their abstract beliefs.
 They are embarrassed at the prospect of confronting their own true being.
 They do not want to show themselves to the world as they really are, and that is why they put up every obstacle they can to hinder investigation into reality.”

-While a growing audience has come forward since the 1960s in the West that is interested in reincarnation, influenced by the works of the “Sleeping Prophet” Edgar Cayce and others, people remain as divided today as they have been on philosophical matters as they are simply not provable; they are inner experiences.
+While a growing audience has come forward since the 1960s in the West that is interested in reincarnation, influenced by the works of Edgar Cayce and others, people remain as divided today as they have been on philosophical matters.
+In some circles, the concept of repeated earth lives is a point of mockery and silliness which, from the perspective of any true scientist or seeker who seeks to resolve the riddles of life, is indicative of one who is not prepared, at that moment, to pursue the Mysteries.

 “…when people are asked today to take the fact of repeated earthly lives in all seriousness and to look a little further than outward appearances, they draw back as if something were going to burn them.”